Distributed Compression of Graphical Data: Conclusion

 \section{Conclusion}

-We gave a counterpart of the Slepian--Wolf Theorem for graphical data, employing the framework of local weak convergence.
-We derived the rate region for two graph ensembles, namely an \ER model and a configuration model.
+We gave a counterpart of the Slepian--Wolf Theorem for distributed compression of graphical data, employing the framework of local weak convergence.
+We derived the rate region for two families of sequences of graph ensembles, namely sequences of \ER ensembles having a local weak limit and sequences of configuration model ensembles having a local weak limit.
+Furthermore, we gave a generalization of this result for \ER and configuration model ensembles with more than two sources.